DanielRhein/addressdata/README.md

-# addressdata
+# Addressdata
-a small c++ programm to collect addressdata
+Is a small c++ programm to collect addressdata.

 Author: Daniel Rhein